-This is the beginning of a social experiment I am conducting on myself, in the hopes of getting to the roots of the elusive experience of Writer’s Block, known by many other names.
-When something stands in the way of feeling passionate about our art, engaged, and productive, we feel lost.
+This is the beginning of a social experiment I am conducting on myself, in the hopes of getting to the roots of the elusive experience of Writer’s Block, also known by many other names.
+For creatives, when something stands in the way of feeling passionate about our art, engaged, or productive, we feel lost.

 I started this on a whim, with no calendar or plan– plus a litany of things to be taken care of.
 I have every excuse in the book not to write that book.
-They say write what you know, and I know what it’s like to be stuck in the muck creatively.
+They say write what you know, and I know what it’s like to be creatively stuck in the muck.

 Each post will be added to, refreshed with new ideas and content as the process evolves.
 Be prepared for the swan dive I’m taking into the unknown, flaws and failures for all to see.
 In fact, I’ll do my best to use them to my advantage.